ans-group/docs.ukfast.co.uk/source/network/firewalls/RA_VPN_Tab.md

 ![User List](files/editor2_users_list_ra.PNG)

-Here you can add/remove/edit users, disconnect specific users from the VPN and by clicking the "Add New User" button you can create additional VPN users.
+Here you can add/remove/edit users, disconnect specific users from the VPN and by clicking the **Add New User** button you can create additional VPN users.

 Please note that if your VPN users are not authenticated against the firewall's local database the user editing options will not be available but you can still disconnect users.